MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-xml-validator-pipeline-component.md

 ---
 description: "Learn more about: How to Configure the XML Validator Pipeline Component"
-title: "How to Configure the XML Validator Pipeline Component | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Configure the XML Validator Pipeline Component" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "XML Validator [pipeline component]"
-  - "send pipelines, validating"
-  - "pipeline components, XML Validator"
-  - "receive pipelines, validating" ms.assetid: 3b3becaf-703c-4399-a5ed-e7082e31e6e9
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Configure the XML Validator Pipeline Component
 The XML Validator pipeline component can be used in any stage (except Disassemble or Assemble) in a send or receive pipeline.